Trusted by 3PLs managing multi-client fulfillment

 Receiving

-Connect inbound work to client receiving fees
+Connect inbound receiving work to client billing rules.

 Storage

-Review storage activity by agreed billing rule
+Apply storage activity based on agreed billing rules.

 Pick and pack

-Track order, item, or fulfillment charges
+Track order, item, unit, package, or fulfillment charges.

 Returns

-Capture inspection, restock, or return handling fees
+Capture inspection, restock, relabel, or return handling fees.

 Kitting